sankalp1999/jax-tiny-vector-store/README.md

-TinyJax
+# TinyJax

-A small vector store written in jax to practice my jax learning skills
+A small vector store written in jax to practice my jax learning skills.
+Lots of room for improvement here.

 ## Installation